aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/access_argocd.md

 $ echo "ArgoCD admin password: $ARGOCD_PWD"
 ```

-Log in to the Argo CD UI using the URL and credentials you just obtained.
+Log in to the Argo CD UI using the URL and credentials you just obtained

 You will be presented with a screen that looks like this: